The Boston Terrier Trainers -

 The breed also tends to have a sense of humor and they can be fairly enthusiastic and occasionally Rambunctious.
 They can make good watchdogs although generally they are really good with strangers.

-As well as being naturally quiet dogs, the female Boston Terriers have been reported to not bark at all.
+As well as being naturally quiet dogs, the female breeds have been reported to not bark at all.
 This means if you are looking for a watchdog, a male would be your best choice.Although they are generally a gentle breed, they can be protective of their families and extremely loyal too.Overall this breed is one of the best family pets to own.

 Better suited to an indoor or outdoor lifestyle?